-An AI Platform Notebooks (JupyterLab) instance is a Deep Learning virtual machine instance with the latest machine learning and data science libraries pre-installed, with the option to include Nvidia GPUs for hardware acceleration.
+A user-managed notebooks instance is a Deep Learning virtual machine instance with the latest machine learning and data science libraries preinstalled.
+You can optionally include Nvidia GPUs for hardware acceleration.

 Before you begin

 Follow the steps in Before you begin to create a Google Cloud project and enable the Notebooks API.

 Create a user-managed notebooks instance with default propertiesTo create a user-managed notebooks instance with default properties, complete the following steps.
 To specify properties for your instance, see Create a user-managed notebooks instance with specific properties or go to notebook.new to go directly to the Create a user-managed notebook instance creation dialog.